botnetdobbs/Laravel-Tdd/readme.md

 - $ ./vendor/bin/phpunit
 ```

 - Pardon on the UI.
-The focus of this is on Testing the laravel.
+The focus of this is on me learning Testing and TDD in Laravel.